The billion dollar question: How can Temu sell products so cheaply?

 - For any complaints Temu receives about products genuinely ordered on its app or website, Temu works closely with its merchants to ensure that the products meet appropriate standards.
 Temu also has a comprehensive buyer protection program that allows customers to return products for refunds within 90 days of purchase."

-But, Temu faces its share of lawsuits over copyright infringement and data privacy accustions, including a class-action lawsuit filed in Northern Illinois.
+Temu faces its share of lawsuits over copyright infringement and data privacy accusations, including a class-action lawsuit filed in Northern Illinois.

 Temu calls those lawsuits "meritless" and vows to fight them.